 - Referrals to the right student services and resources across campus

-The CRNBC was formed in 2005.
+In 2005 the College of Registered Nurses of BC (CRNBC) was formed.
 Prior to that nursing in BC had been regulated through the Registered Nurses Association of BC (RNABC), which was replaced by the CRNBC.
 Under provincial legislation (the Health Professions Act), it is the duty of College of Registered Nurses of BC (CRNBC) to protect the public through the regulation of registered nurses, nurse practitioners and licensed graduate nurses.

 It is your responsibility to maintain up-to-date contact information so that the University can contact you with important information and updates.
 There are several ways to change contact information such email postal addresses, and name changes at the University.